 - Under a larger rain jacket, a sweater or a thin fleece jacket fits in cool weather.

-- Since you are already traveling with panniers, you do not have to judge the packing size too strictly.
+- Since you are traveling with bike bags anyway, you don't have to judge the packing size too strictly.

 - A vest with many pockets stores important small items within reach and protects the upper body from drafts.

-You can find more information on the optimal bikepacking equipment in the article "The Bikepacking Packlist".
+More info on the optimal bikepacking equipment can be found in the article "The Bikepacking Packlist".

 Which jacket do you need for road bike training?

-Ultra-light rain jackets and skin-tight wind jackets – as always, road bike clothing is primarily streamlined.
+Ultra-light rain jackets and skin-tight wind jackets – as always, road cycling clothing is primarily aerodynamic.

 - Road jackets have particularly smooth surfaces.

-- There is no excess material, so they do not offer unnecessary wind resistance.
+- There is no excess material so they don't offer unnecessary wind resistance.

-- They are also single-layered, as this saves weight.
+- They are also single-layered, which saves weight.

-Tailored and not a gram too much...
-Road bike clothing speaks a language of its own, and summer jackets are no exception.
+Slim cut and not a gram too much...
+Road cycling clothing speaks its own language and summer jackets are no exception.
 Image © Maap

 MTB Tours

-Jackets for mountain bikers have to cope with two adversaries that other clothing items rarely encounter: mud and branches.
-They are therefore particularly dense and also particularly tear-resistant.
+Jackets for mountain bikers must contend with two adversaries that other clothing pieces rarely encounter: mud and branches.
+Therefore, they are particularly dense and also particularly tear-resistant.

 - There is room for more freedom of movement.